hslam/stats/README.md

 ```

 ### Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)
+This package is licensed under a MIT license (Copyright (c) 2019 Meng Huang)

 ### Authors